-The Master of Science in Nursing program is designed to develop nurses into leaders with advanced knowledge, humanistic values, and the ability to contribute to the changing, diverse health care environment.
+The Graduate Nursing programs are designed to develop nurses into leaders with advanced knowledge, humanistic values, and the ability to contribute to the changing, diverse health care environment.
 Advanced roles in nursing require further enhancement of critical thinking and decision-making skills as theory is translated into practice.
-The program provides individuals with the opportunity to pursue professional development within a scholarly environment.
+Programs provide individuals with the opportunity to pursue professional development within a scholarly environment.